TenSzalik/Shop-with-trips/README.md

 ## General info

-This project is a simple imitation of a store with full CRUD actions.
+This project is a simple imitation of a store.
 Created mainly to experiment with Tailwind CSS v3, Git and Docker.

 ## Stack